 State Grants: Individual states also offer a wide variety of grants, including some for individuals and often hard to find grants in the arts.
 You can do an internet search to find out if your state has a website devoted to this purpose.
-If you live in Florida, Illinois, New York, Texas or California, go directly to our articles on Grants in Florida, Grants in Illinois, Grants In New York, Grants in California and Grants In Texas to discover opportunities there.
+If you live in Florida, Illinois, New York, Texas, California or Tennessee, go directly to our articles on Grants in Florida, Grants in Illinois, Grants In New York, Grants in California, Grants in Tennessee and Grants In Texas to discover opportunities there.
 New York stands out in terms of its grant programs for the Arts and Humanities, worth checking out if you live there (or would like to!).

 Pell Grants: Pell Grants are awarded by the Federal Government based on financial need.
 Criteria are evaluated based on the applicant's completed Free Application for Federal Student Aid (FAFSA).
 Learn more on the Pell Grants page.

 Project Grants are what you typically think of when you talk about competing for grants.
 They are awarded based on the applications of those seeking funds, and they exist in a wide variety of areas including health and medical research, science and technology, education, the humanities, social services, the arts,and community development.

 Other Grants: Identifying available grants from Foundations and Corporations is a bit more involved as there is not a single central listing agency.
 If you are a teacher - or know one who could use some financial support - definitely see our article about grants for teachers.
 One worthwhile approach is to find the “Foundation Center Cooperating Collection nearest you.”
 These collections, created by the Foundation Center (a nonprofit research and publishing group in New York), provide some of the Foundation Center’s publications and typically can provide print and online directories of national funders as well as additional useful resources.
 You can also learn valuable tips about finding and successfully competing for Foundation Grants in a system we recommend – read about it in our March 2103 Newsletter.